MicrosoftDocs/appcenter-docs/docs/diagnostics/ProGuard.md

 3. In the left menu, navigate to the **Diagnostics** section
 4. Select **Mappings**
 5. Click the **Upload Mappings** button in the upper right
-6. Fill in the Version Name and Version Code (these must match that build's Graddle configuration in order for the mapping to work for a particular build)
+6. Fill in the Version Name and Version Code (these must match that build's Gradle configuration in order for the mapping to work for a particular build)
 7. Upload the `mapping.txt` file from your app module's build directory.
 8. Click the **Save** button